mandyzzz/getting-and-cleaning-data-project1/README.md

 Variables:

- activity: activity conducted by volunteers, which include:
- 1 WALKING 2 WALKING_UPSTAIRS 3 WALKING_DOWNSTAIRS 4 SITTING 5 STANDING 6 LAYING
+ activity: activity conducted by volunteers, which include:1 WALKING 2 WALKING_UPSTAIRS 3 WALKING_DOWNSTAIRS 4 SITTING 5 STANDING 6 LAYING
  subject_id: id of each volunteer, 1-30
  variable: feature and discription of the signals
  mean: average signal value of each variable for each subject and activity